psh150204/Transformer/README.md

 # Attention Is All You Need (Transformer)

-PyTorch implementation of the Transformer
+PyTorch implementation of the paper 'Attention is all you need' (NeurIPS 2017)

 ### Requirements
 * Python 3.6 >